Third Crossing - West Shore Roadwork

 All this road work is great, the problem I see coming is the Tim Hortons on the corner.
 It already impacts traffic.
 I see it impacting the intersection as vehicles come across the bridge, my concern is more vehicles lining up to enter Tim's, in much the same way as the disaster at Division and First Canada, with left turning vehicles, and line ups to enter stalling traffic.

-DeeB asked almost 3 years agoThanks for sharing your concerns.
+DeeB asked about 3 years agoThanks for sharing your concerns.

 The analysis for the intersection design at Montreal/JCB will consider the adjacent business operations as part of the design work.
 One idea could be the installation of a second west bound lane (west of Montreal St) that could act as a bus lane and right turn lane into Tim Hortons which along the lines of the south leg of Montreal/JCB that allows right turns into Chat a Bit Station.
 It will be considered together with the full review of the other elements of the intersection and right-of-way space during its design for enhanced Active Transportation and Transit as part of the Federal grant program.
 There will be future public engagement for the intersection redesign.